microsoft/EdgeML/README.md

   - [Don Dennis](https://dkdennis.xyz)
   - [Harsha Vardhan Simhadri](http://harsha-simhadri.org)

-We welcome contributions, comments and criticism.
+We welcome contributions, comments, and criticism.
 For questions, please [email Harsha](mailto:harshasi@microsoft.com).

 [People](https://github.com/Microsoft/EdgeML/wiki/People/) who have contributed to this [project](https://www.microsoft.com/en-us/research/project/resource-efficient-ml-for-the-edge-and-endpoint-iot-devices/).

+### Microsoft Open Source Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.